Cratis/Samples/.github/instructions/vertical-slices.instructions.md

 ## General

+- **MANDATORY: Each vertical slice MUST have its own folder with a single C# file containing ALL backend artifacts (commands, events, validators, constraints, etc.).**
+- **MANDATORY: Commands have Handle() methods defined directly on them - DO NOT create separate handler classes.**
 - Always write specs for the behavior added.
 - Build to get proxy objects generated for frontend.
 - Abide by all the guidelines and consider this document an override for anything that contradicts the general guidelines.